Duration7 months & 6 workshops

 This course is delivered in each local area by the Academy’s literacy master trainers.

-The course is a perfect introduction to the Literacy Suite and a springboard to Leading Literacy.
+The course is a perfect introduction and springboard to Leading Literacy.

 Designed for Victorian Government school teachers and literacy leaders, from a Foundation to Year 8 context, who would like to expand their knowledge and experience of literacy instruction.